eivindfjeldstad/validate/readme.md

 var errors = user.validate(obj);
 ```

-You can also specify your own error messages by using an array:
+You can specify your own error messages by using an array:
 ```js
 var post = schema({
   title: {